bio2bel/reactome/README.rst

 Bio2BEL Reactome |build| |coverage| |docs|
 ==========================================
-This package converts Reactome to BEL.
-So far, exporting the pathway namespace has been implemented.
+This package allows the enrichment of BEL networks with Reactome information by wrapping its RESTful API.
+Furthermore, it is integrated in the `ComPath environment <https://github.com/ComPath>`_ for pathway database comparison.

 Installation
 ------------